Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Enable-AzRecoveryServicesBackupAutoProtection.md

 ## PARAMETERS

 ### -BackupManagementType
 The class of resources being protected.
-Currently the values supported for this cmdlet are MAB, AzureWorkload, AzureVM, AzureStorage
+Currently the values supported for this cmdlet are MAB, AzureWorkload, AzureVM

 ```yaml
 Type: Microsoft.Azure.Commands.RecoveryServices.Backup.Cmdlets.Models.BackupManagementType